Estates General of 1789: Proceedings and dissolution

-The king attempted to resist this reorganization of the Estates General.
+Louis had no intention of approving them.
+The Dauphin had died on June 4, and the king had withdrawn to Marly, where the queen and royal princes instructed him.
 On the advice of the courtiers of his privy council, he resolved to go in state to the assembly, annul its decrees, command the separation of the orders, and dictate the reforms to be effected by the restored Estates General.
 On 20 June he ordered the hall where the National Assembly met to be closed.
 The assembly then went in search of a building large enough to hold them, taking their deliberations to the nearby tennis court, where they proceeded to swear the "Tennis Court Oath", agreeing not to disband until they had settled the constitution of France.
 Two days later, deprived of the use of the tennis court as well, the assembly met in the Church of Saint Louis, where the majority of the representatives of the clergy joined them: efforts to restore the old order had served only to accelerate events.